Which database should you use to find research articles on your topic? These are good places to start.

 Google Scholar: Enables you to search Google specifically for scholarly literature.
 Fast and easy resource, but remember that it is not comprehensive and there are no summaries or abstracts.
-Use the Advanced Search option for best results.
-Get to the advanced search screen by clicking on the down arrow at the end of the search box.
-Use the "get it @ ASU" links to get to the article itself.
-Use this link to Google Scholar or the link on the library home page to ensure that the ASU Library's fulltext journal content is linked from Google Scholar.
+Use the Advanced Search option for best results; you get to this by clicking on the three little gray lines in the upper left corner of the search page.
+Use this link to Google Scholar or the link on the library home page to ensure that the ASU Library's fulltext journal content is linked from Google Scholar to give you access to the articles that you want.
 For more information on Google Scholar including searching tips and examples, click on the tab at the top of this page or click here: Google Scholar Search Tips.

 Some students also find these additional databases to be helpful:

 SocIndex with Fulltext : SocINDEX™ with Full Text is a social sciences research database, covering a wide spectrum of disciplines.

 Sociological Abstracts: Covers core journal literature in sociology, including the sociology of the family.

 Social Services Abstracts: more social work than sociology or family studies, but the two areas sometimes overlap

 Family Studies Abstracts Family Studies Abstracts covers essential areas related to family studies, including marriage, divorce, family therapy, and other areas of key relevance to the discipline.

 Web of Science (sometimes known as Social Science Citation Index): interdisciplinary, useful functions include cited reference searching and finding related records